This policy was last updated on 11 December 2021.

 Do you, the reader…?

-If you are about to subscribe to my blog or newsletter, comment on a blog post, fill in a ‘contact’ form, or follow me on social media (or if you have already done any of these things), you should read this notice.
+If you are about to subscribe to my blog or join my Readers’ Club, comment on a blog post, fill in a ‘contact’ form, or follow me on social media (or if you have already done any of these things), you should read this notice.
 The general information about website security, links to third party websites and use of Google Analytics (‘Cookies’) applies to all visitors.

 New General Data Protection Regulations came into force on 25th May 2018.
 Although they were designed primarily for large organisations, please be assured that I take your privacy extremely seriously.
 That’s why I only ever ask you for the information I need and I never sell lists or email addresses.